-Tax Incentive Period Criteria Tax on Income (ToI) that approval was given if the securities were payable by a factor of within the first 6 (six) months of the taxable the securities were issued within the last 6 (3 years , commencing at the beginning of the tax year that approval was given if the securities were issued Applicable to enterprises that issue debt securities with a maturity of at least 7 years. the securities were issued within the last 6 (six) months of the taxable year.
-If the securities were issued within the last 6 (six) months of the taxable year, the Tol incentive would • 50% reduction of the Tol payable, if the issuance size in proportion to the total assets is at least 20.001%. take effect from the following year, or any period as approved by the Ministry of Economy and Finance (MoEF).
-49.998% to 2.5% reduction of the Tol payable, following a declining proportion if the issuance size in proportion to the total assets is within 1% to 20%.
-However, the Tol incentive shall not exceed KHR8B (approx. USD2M).
-50% reduction in Withholding Tax (WHT) on interest 3 years , commencing from 24 February 2022 (the date of the implementation of this Sub Decree).
-Applies to public investors who are holding and/or buying/ selling government bonds, or debt securities listed on the CSX.
-Exemption from Capital Gains Tax (CGT) 3 years , commencing from 24 February 2022 (the date of the implementation of this Sub Decree).
-Applies to public investors who are buying-selling debt securities listed on the CSX.
-Tax Debt Waiver Up to 10 years (i.e., N-10) Same criteria as with equity securities above
+Tax Incentive Period Reduction of the annual Tax on Income (Tol) payable by a factor of 2.5% to 50% 3 years , commencing at the beginning of the tax that approval was given if the securities were iss within the first 6 (six) months of the taxable year the securities were issued within the last 6 (six) months of the taxable year, the Tol incentive wor take effect from the following year, or any period approved by the Ministry of Economy and Finance (MoEF).
+50% reduction in Withholding Tax (WHT) on interest 3 years , commencing from 24 February 2022 (t date of the implementation of this Sub Decree).
+Exemption from Capital Gains Tax (CGT) 3 years , commencing from 24 February 2022 (t date of the implementation of this Sub Decree).
+Tax Debt Waiver Up to 10 years (i.e., N-10)